-Non-accelerated filer ⊠
+Non-accelerated filer \boxtimes

-Smaller reporting company ⊠

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12(b)-2 of the Exchange Act).
-Yes 🗆 No 🗵

-Number of shares of CytRx Corporation common stock, \$0.001 par value, outstanding as of November 10, 2021: 38,780,038 shares.
+Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. □ Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ☒ The number of outstanding shares of the Registrant's common stock as of May 12, 2022 was 43,483,261.

-10-Q

-90049 (Zip Code)